LeoJuguet/report-internship2024/report.typ

   - a widening operator $widen$
   - a partial expression and statement transfer functions, operating on the global abstraction state $Sigma^hash$.
-The global abstraction state $Sigma^hash$ corresponds to inhabitants of the type 'a in the domain signature of Listing 3.7.
+The global abstraction state $Sigma^hash$ corresponds to inhabitants of the type 'a in the domain signature of @domain-mopsa-ocaml.
 The star is used to denote a list (i.e., a case disjunction), potentially empty (meaning that this domain does not handle this case).
     $semExprA("expr" in Epsilon,domain: D^hash)$, $semStmtA("stmt" in S, domain: D^hash)$
   - Concrete input and output states of the abstract domain, written $D^"in"$ and $D^"out"$